contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

 ```

 #### Deploying pods on different nodes
-to enable pod deployment on the master, untaint the master first:
+To enable pod deployment on the master, untaint the master first:
 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```